 '''

+Item-number

-Item-number New-Price
+New-Price

-12345 +123.45

-34563 + 27.5

-21312 + 1.545

-'''

 Suprtool can now read and convert the data in New-Price using the number function.
-Let's say we want New-Price to be a double integer and currently occupies eight bytes starting in position six.
+Let's say we want New-Price to be a double integer but currently occupies eight bytes starting in position six.
 Here is the task you would use to convert the New-Price free-format number into a double integer.